Clydesdale

 Clydesdale's community hall stands as a focal point for local social life and reflects the locality's deep goldfields heritage.
 The surrounding countryside offers scenic drives, bushwalking, and proximity to the creative and food culture of Castlemaine and Daylesford.
 It attracts tree-changers, artists, and small-scale farmers who value the tranquil lifestyle and strong sense of regional identity in central Victoria.

-Clydesdale falls under postcode 3461 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Macedon (Northern Victoria) electorate.
+Clydesdale falls under postcode 3461 and is governed by the Hepburn Council (Local Government Area).
+For federal elections, residents vote in the electorate of Bendigo, while state elections fall under the Macedon (Northern Victoria) electorate.

 📍 Location